Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: A primal heuristic for robust quadratic discrete optimization

 \begin{rem} Since $\epsilon$ can be made arbitrarily small, we never used it as an input in our numerical experiments which we will describe in \cref{sec:Numerical}.
 Rather, we solved the conic problem to the optimality tolerance of the conic solver to make $\epsilon$ as small as possible, which is desirable since a smaller $\epsilon$ corresponds to a more faithful model of the concave tent. \end{rem}

-This procedure is designed in the spirit of \cref{thm:ConcaveReformulations}a), as we try to approximate local solutions to our problem by minimizing the concave tent locally and approximately by minimizing its linear model at $\x_{rel}$ over $\XX$.
+This procedure is designed in the spirit of \cref{thm:ConcaveReformulations} a), as we try to approximate local solutions to our problem by minimizing the concave tent locally and approximately by minimizing its linear model at $\x_{rel}$ over $\XX$.
 One could iterate these steps in a Frank-Wolfe fashion, but this would be computationally prohibitive.
 Note, that linear optimization over $\XX$ is equivalent to linear optimization over $\conv(\XX)$, and when solving the mixed integer linear problem in \cref{alg:PrimalHeuristic}, we typically exploit valid cuts for this convex hull.
 Thus, the algorithm exemplifies that concave tents allow us to use knowledge about $\conv(\XX)$ to derive upper bounds for nonconvex optimization problems over $\XX$.

 We also see that in contrast to \eqref{eqn:RobustClosestFeasible} we only need to solve a conic problem and then a MILP, both of which are much more easily handled than an MIQP.
 In addition, the concave tent exploits information about the objective, while such information is absent from \eqref{eqn:RobustClosestFeasible}.
 However, since the conic optimization problem involves psd-constraints the computational burden can still be substantial.
+Before proceeding we will illustrate our constructions in this the and previous section in a small example.

 \begin{exmp} For this example, we consider the case $n=2,\ q=2,\ u = 1, \ l = 0$ in which case $\XX = \lrbr{[1,-1]\T,[-1,1]\T}$ so that its convex hull is the respective line segment.
 We created a random instance of $f$, but we omitted to give the precise values for the data as this is not important for the example.
 What is important is that we constructed two different concave tents: one that follows the construction in \cref{cor:CToverBoxQP} and a second one that omits the additional second-order cone constraints in that construction.
 In \cref{fig:GoodvsBad} we depict $f$ in purple and the two concave tents and red and green both from the side and the top.
 The smaller concave tent is the one with the additional constraints in $\CC$, depicted in the right column of the figure.
 The convex hull of $\XX$ is the line segment in red.